 Filter Pages by "Scheduling Setup" or navigate to Scheduling Process > Configurations > Scheduling Setup.

-The Scheduling Setup Options form is divided into four areas: Scheduling Status, Data Entry, Scheduling Options, and SMS & SSS Initialization.
+The Scheduling Setup Options form is divided into the following areas: Scheduling Status, Scheduling Options, and SMS & SSS Initialization.

 Under Scheduling Options, select the option Do NOT allow an Alternate Course Request that has already been selected as a primary or alternate request to prevent a student from requesting a course as an Alternate Course if the student already has that course as a primary or alternate course request.